Intervals and Segments of the Electrocardiogram

-In cases such as first degree AV Block the PR interval is prolonged, so we say the AV conduction is delayed.
+In cases such as first degree AV Block the PR interval is prolonged, representing delayed AV conduction.

 More information: PR interval.

 It measures the total time of ventricular depolarisation.
 It is measured from the beginning of the Q or R wave until the end of the S wave (or R’ if it is the last wave).